whalebone/wb-docs/en/data_analysis.rst

 DNS Traffic
 -----------

 The ``DNS Traffic`` tab provides an overview of traffic logged on resolvers.
-It contains all queries, along with additional information such as the query type, the answer, and the TTL (Time To Live).
+It contains all queries, along with additional information such as query type, answer, and TTL (Time To Live).

 .. tip:: The data is subject to de-duplication.
 This means the resolver logs only unique combinations of query, query type, and answer within a 24-hour time frame.
 For this reason, a query might not appear on the portal even if it has been resolved.